Ale269/Counter-application/README.md

     }
 ```
-This is the javascript lines of code, please pay attention to the link in the html head.
+This are the javascript lines of code, please pay attention to the link in the html head.

 ```javascript
     //variable list